arindamdawn/arindamdawn.com/site/content/post/wake-up-the-designer-in-you.md

 ## How to be better at design?

 Oh yeah!
 Lot’s of philosophical talk.
 Coming straight to the point.
-Here are some things you can implement in your next project, presentation, invitation card,brochure, website, resume or whatever you will be working on:
+Here are some things you can implement in your next project, presentation, invitation card, brochure, website, resume or whatever you will be working on:

 **Use better fonts**
 Yes use of proper fonts make a lot of difference.
 Here are some resources you can take a look to get some inspiration on fonts and typography